mixxxdj/manual/source/chapters/configuration.rst

 kernel, it is the best choice to achieve a low latency.

 For an ASIO Setup, every soundcard need to provide its own ASIO driver.
 If this is not the case, use the WDM-KS API.
-To solve specific problems, you may consider to use `ASIO4ALL <http://asio4all.com>`_, a thin wrapper around the WDM-KS API.
-But be aware that this introduces another degree of complexity and does not improve the latency.
+There is generally no advantage to using ASIO4ALL <http://asio4all.com>_, a wrapper around the WDM-KS API.

 On GNU/Linux, ALSA is the simplest sound API to configure.
 Using ALSA will prevent any other programs from using the sound card(s) that Mixxx is using.